LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    X = 4
    yes

-Note that the order of multifile predicate clauses depend on several factors, including loading order and compiler implementation details.
+Note that the order of multifile predicate clauses depends on several factors, including loading order and compiler implementation details.
 Therefore, your code should never assume or rely on a specific order of the multifile predicate clauses.